CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2016-06-10-How-to-upgrade-R-to-the-latest-version-on-Ubuntu-14.04.md

 ---
 layout: post
 title: How to upgrade R to the latest version on Ubuntu 14.04
+description: 'How to upgrade R to the latest version on Ubuntu 14.04.'
 categories: tech
 date: 2016-10-06
 ---
 Follow this instruction:

 [https://www.digitalocean.com/community/tutorials/how-to-set-up-r-on-ubuntu-14-04](https://www.digitalocean.com/community/tutorials/how-to-set-up-r-on-ubuntu-14-04)